Watches and Notifications

 - Add a "Watch Metadata" feature to each workspace

 - Make sure the emailer is correctly setup by checking the various parameters of the Application Parameters > Mailers panel.
 Warning, either through the administrator Email, or via the "Sender Email" field of this panel, you must make sure that an email is configured to fill the "From" value of the emails, otherwise they won't be sent correctly.
-Also, this is your mission to correctly configure your PHP to send emails you can go HERE to have clues about it.

 Once all this is active, switch to any workspace, you should see the "Notifications" button appear in the top toolbar.
 If you right-click on a file or folder, you should as well see the "Watch... " menu allowing you to flag the selected item as watched.